centria/algo-and-data/docs/part4.md

 ![Linked list 1](https://github.com/centria/algo-and-data/raw/master/assets/images/linkedlist1.png)
 source: [**Tietorakenteet ja algoritmit**](https://github.com/pllk/tirakirja/raw/master/tirakirja.pdf)

 The image aboce shows the example list \[3,7,2,5\] as singly and doubly linked.
-In both cases we have the reference information for the beginning and the end.
+In both cases we have the reference information for the *head* (the beginning) and the *tail (the end).
 In a singly linked list we can iterate the list from the beginning to the end, whereas in a doubly linked list, we can go both ways.

 The doubly linked list is a more reasonable way of doing a linked list, and from now on when we discuss linked lists, we always use *doubly linked list*.
 This is also how the class [**LinkedList**](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.linkedlist-1?view=netcore-3.1) is done in C#.